minnibb/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Note:**
-* The `INDEX` refers to the index number shown in the displayed person list.
+* The `INDEX` refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …
 * To **unmark** a contact as favourite, simply mark them as favourite again.
 This toggles the favourite status.
 </box>